 It was not long ago that we highlighted some stories of how people touch other lives through the use of the Internet and social media.
-Since then, a lot more depressing news have surfaced, whether it is ongoing war in other parts of the world or the death of a beloved celebrity.
+Since then, a lot more depressing news has surfaced, whether it is ongoing war in other parts of the world or the death of a beloved celebrity.
 Sometimes we even wonder if there’s any good news in this world left at all.

 - Internet Acts To Restore Faith In Humanity – Part I